casanet/remote-server/README.md

 All vaiables with example value placed in [.env.example](./.env.example) file.

-You can load the environment using .`env` file.
+You can load the environment using `.env` file.

 ### Secret keys